Plan for Regional Transit in the Triangle

 Since then, Triangle Transit and local county and elected officials have been working to develop plan specifics, and assess financing.
 An alternatives analysis process – that included extensive public input -- identified priority corridors for light rail and commuter rail.
 Counties have also completed comprehensive bus studies.
 Draft county plans have been released in 2011 for public and government review.

 Durham County was first to take the action of approving its county plan in 2011.
 Voters approved a half cent sales tax referendum in November 2011 (by a 60%-40% vote), which will provide the local funding needed for Durham’s expanded bus plan and commuter rail that will run between Durham to RTP to Raleigh to Garner.
-In November 2012, Orange County followed, which will provide local funding for Orange’s expanded bus and the light rail corridor connecting Durham and Orange.
-Durham and Orange counties will begin collecting sales tax for their parts of the regional plan in 2013.
+In 2012, Orange County Commissioners approved their plan and voters passed their half cent sales tax referendum by 58%.

 Sales Tax Referendum is Key to Transit Plan

 The transit plan cannot be implemented without a funding source.
 Ultimately, Triangle voters must decide via referendum to support a half-cent sales tax to fund the transit system.
+Hopefully Wake will follow Orange and Durham Counties and hold a referendum soon.
+The sales tax, combined with an increased vehicle registration fee, would fund the expanded bus and commuter rail services.
+Light rail would require significant additional funding, such as 50% federal funding and 25% state funding as well.
+Go to ‘Funding Transit’ to learn more.
 Go to ‘Funding Transit’ to learn more.

 The Regional Transit Plan includes: